flutter-es/website/es_ES/flutter-for-xamarin-forms.md

   // Open the ReceivePort for incoming messages.
   ReceivePort port = new ReceivePort();

-  // Notifique a cualquier otro isolates a qué puerto escucha este isolate. sendPort.send(port.sendPort);
+  // Notifica a cualquier otro isolates a qué puerto escucha este isolate. sendPort.send(port.sendPort);

   await for (var msg in port) {